Last Updated on

 Weren’t we able to rise up early in our childhood during exam times for mugging up lessons, revisions, etc.?

 I am continuously trying to get rid of my habit of sleeping late (because of which I don’t feel like waking up early).
-But lets leave that discussion for some other day. 🙂 (By the way, I highly recommend reading this amazing post on benefits of waking up early by Leo Babauta of Zen Habits).
+But lets leave that discussion for some other day. 🙂 (By the way, I highly recommend reading this amazing post on benefits of waking up early.

 But coming back to 5/25 Rule, its easy (in theory) to list down 25 things, choose 5 important ones and then just forget about the remaining 20 ones.
 But it’s very difficult to implement this in reality.
 I read a few more very relevant lines in this context here, which I quote in next few paragraphs…